-I am very pleased to formally announce the appointment of Professor Dawn Kilkenny as Vice Dean First Year for a 4-year term, from September 1, 2021 to June 30, 2025.
+I am very pleased to formally announce the appointment of Professor Ramin Farnood as Chair, Department of Chemical Engineering and Applied Chemistry for a 5-year term from January 1, 2022 to December 31, 2026.

-Please join me in congratulating Dawn on her appointment.
+Please join me in congratulating Ramin on his new appointment.

 To our U of T Engineering community